Actyx/Actyx/web/developer.actyx.com/docs/home/actyx_products.md

 ### Actyx CLI

 The Actyx Command Line Interface (CLI) is a unified tool for managing your ActyxOS nodes and apps.
-The Actyx CLI enables you to easily deploy, configure and monitor your ActyxOS environment.
+It enables you to easily deploy, configure and monitor your ActyxOS environment.

 You can find more documentation on the capabilities of the Actyx CLI [here](cli/getting-started.md).